-(a) A vacation shall not be rescheduled or extended because of a disability or illness which begins after the last scheduled working day immediately prior to the commencement of a vacation period.
-If an employee is absent from work on sick leave or Worksafe BC immediately preceding the commencement of a period of vacation, then the vacation will be rescheduled on request if departmental requirements permit.
+a) If an employee is absent from work on sick leave or Worksafe BC immediately preceding the commencement of a period of vacation or becomes sick after the commencement of a period of vacation, then the vacation will be rescheduled on request and with medical verification if departmental requirements permit.
 Such rescheduling will only be permitted to those times as were available to that employee at the time he originally scheduled his vacation.
-In order to qualify for such rescheduling the employee must make his request within two (2) working days after the date on which his vacation was scheduled to commence.
-Employees who fail to request rescheduling within the two day period outlined above will be deemed to be on vacation during the entire scheduled period
+In order to qualify for such rescheduling the employee must make his request within two (2) working days after the date on which his vacation was scheduled to commence or as soon as possible if becoming sick after the commencement of a vacation period.
+Employees who fail to request rescheduling within the two day period outlined above will be deemed to be on vacation during the entire scheduled period.